 The term picking is mainly used in logistics work and refers to the collecting and shipping of products stored in warehouses and distribution centers.
 In recent years, the load on picking has greatly increased due to the increased demand for online shopping.
-Handheld mobile computers have been installed in the logistics industry from early on.
-This section discusses picking work as a typical application, introducing items such as basic knowledge pertaining to picking, the flow for installing handheld mobile computers, the way to use handheld mobile computers, and the advantages of doing so.
+Handheld computers have been installed in the logistics industry from early on.
+This section discusses picking work as a typical application, introducing items such as basic knowledge pertaining to picking, the flow for installing handheld computers, the way to use handheld computers, and the advantages of doing so.

 - What Is Picking?

 What Is Picking?

 Picking refers to the work performed to take products from their storage locations and collect them in the shipping location.
 This term is used on a daily basis in the logistics industry.
 The product numbers and quantities are checked on the basis of the details written on the shipping instructions (the picking list), and the specified products are collected.
 Picking methods are mainly separated into two types: single picking and total picking.

 In single picking, products are collected and shipped for each shipping destination.
 This is also called order picking, and it is used to send a wide variety of products to many shipping destinations such as in online shopping.
 The advantages are that picking can be handled flexibly for each shipping destination and shipments can be sent immediately after packing.

 All the products are picked first and are then separated at the sorting location according to shipping destination.
 The total picking method is also called the assort method.
 This method is used when there are few shipping destinations and a large number of products are shipped to the same destination.
 The advantage is that all products are picked at the same time, which can reduce the travel distance of, time spent by, and hassle on workers.